build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-batch-processing/index.md

 ## **Step 2: Create the Cluster**

-Now, we're ready to create our Amazon EKS cluster.
+Now we're ready to create our Amazon EKS cluster.
 This process takes several minutes to complete.
 If you'd like to monitor the status, see the [AWS CloudFormation](https://console.aws.amazon.com/cloudformation) console.

 1. Create the EKS cluster by running the following command: